GaryHopeMS/MSBuildLab330/Lab Script.md

 !IMAGE[LAB330ScreenShot6.png](instructions261180/LAB330ScreenShot6.png)

 Well done!
 We now have a AI assistant that is aware of the conversation context

+9. Close the application browser window
+10. Return to the terminal window and stop the application by pressing Ctrl-C

 Next we will explore adding context from other data sources.